-MECOSED is a 1-d vertical model of coastal and estuarine sediment transport.
-The model was intended as an improvement to transport simulation capabilities of a 3-d coastal hydrodynamic/ water quality model MECO, developed at CSIRO, Division of Marine Research (Walker & Sherwood, 1997).
+MECOSED is a 1-D vertical model of coastal and estuarine sediment transport.
+The model is intended as an improvement to transport simulation capabilities of a 3-D Environmental Modelling System (EMS), developed at CSIRO, Division of Marine Research (https://research.csiro.au/cem/).
 MECOSED simulates vertical transport of particulate, dissolved, and sediment-bound tracers in water column and in sediment bed.
-The complete model consists of several modules, including sediment transport module, modules for the dissolved and the sediment-bound tracers, and the bottom boundary layer module.
-Hydrodynamic model simulations are required to provide MECOSED with wave and current data.
+The complete model consists of several modules, including sediment transport module, modules for the dissolved and sediment-bound tracers, and the bottom boundary layer module.
+Sediment transport in MECOSED is driven by waves and currents simulated by hydrodynamic and wave models.